Petersomond1/ikoota/ikootaclient/README.md

-Is there any difference between a content, a messages and a chat in chatting or teaching app? please explain.
+Need to know if there's any difference between what developers term as a content, a message and a chat in a typical chatting or teaching app.
 And if not much, I want the content table and messages table to be merged. and if a message/ content does not have 'title', 'description' or 'media type, the column can be made to be null/nil/000.
 It should be noted that some messages/content are gonna have more than one media types, so a way to accommodate the media_type to correspond with the media_url for a single message/content having a video and a music and an image urls must be provided.
 I want the column for name in the classes table to contain/store the pre-assigned or designated 6-digit alphanumeric Id-numbers that will double as target "audience" for posting content/messages.
 It should be also noted that comments do contain files or media types with their urls. so accommodation for files and media types/urls should be made in the comments table and if those are not included in a particular comment, the space/column can be nullable. content table should not have is_public as the column for 'audience' which is target 'class_id' will take care of that as the 'general' class/class_id.